ItsRickyBoi/SUBATHONAPP/README.md

-⏱ Subathon Timer
+# ⏱ Donathon Timer

-A self-hosted subathon countdown timer with real-time donation integration and OBS overlay support — built for Indonesian streamers on **Sociabuzz**, **Trakteer**, and **Saweria**.
-Runs entirely on your own PC.
+A self-hosted donation-powered countdown timer with real-time integration and OBS overlay support — built for Indonesian streamers on **Sociabuzz**, **Trakteer**, and **Saweria**.
+Runs entirely on your own PC, no paid hosting needed.

 ---

 ## Project structure

 ```
-subathon-timer/
+donathon-timer/
 ├── public/
 │   ├── index.html            # Main timer control UI
 │   ├── style.css             # All styles